Qyy2737242319/xjtuse-intern-portrait/Neural-ALS/readme.md

 ```
 python ./recommand_predict.py --mode test --test_data [[1,1],[234,436],[4295,13895]]
 ```
-where test_data value should be replaced by batch of user_id and movies_id you interested in.
+where test_data value should be replaced by batches of user_id and movies_id you interested in.

 ## Environment Preparation